ant6n/ant6n-blog/content/blog/2017-01-11-trapflag-tracing.md

-Title: Trapflag-Tracing I:</br>Observing the execution of a Program from within itself
+Title: Trapflag-Tracing I:</br>Observing the Execution of a Program from Within Itself
-Slug: 2017-01-11-trapflag-tracing
+Slug: trapflag-tracing
 Date: 2017-01-11 15:30:00
 status: published